ucc23/ucc/_clusters/ocsn56.md

 UTI_C_lit: 0.33
 UTI_C_dup: 0.31
 UTI_summary: |
-    OCSN 56 is a relatively close, moderately populated, very dense object of very high C3 quality.
-It was recently reported in the literature.<br><br><span style="color: #99180f; font-weight: bold;">Warning: </span>This is possibly a duplicated object, which shares a significant percentage of members with at least one previously reported entry.
+    <b>OCSN 56</b> is a moderately populated, very dense object of very high C3 quality.
+It is located at a very close distance from the Sun, below the mid-plane.
+It was recently reported in the literature.<br><br><span style="color: #99180f; font-weight: bold;">Warning: </span>This is possibly a duplicated object, which shares a significant percentage of members with at least one previously reported entry, and a significant percentage with at least one entry reported in the same catalogue.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: green; font-weight: bold;">A</span>
 r_50_val: 33.1